-Ada has developed a software that provides a unique visual reasoning support for medical professionals during the diagnosis process.
+Ada has developed a software that provides unique visual reasoning support for medical professionals during the diagnosis process.
+Ada2020 is a SME Instrument project funded by the European Commission.

 The award-winning user-interface of Ada provides to physicians all the relevant information visible at a glance, facilitating their interpretation of the patients – as a whole.
 It enables the doctor to take the most reliable and informed decision.
 After three years of fundamental research in new reasoning technologies, Ada is now able to capture knowledge from medical experts, transform it into a medical reasoning engine and deliver it directly to the point-of-care in a patient-specific manner.